 As the Ports Commissioner/Harbour Master, he is the director of the Authority and responsible for all functions entrusted to him under the Belize Port Authority (BPA) Act CAP 233, Harbours & Merchant Shipping Act CAP 234; Wreck and Salvage Act CAP 237 and Abandoned Wreck Act CAP 235.
 He is the Chief Executive Officer of the Belize Port Authority, with all legal and financial responsibilities that entails.

 Under Major H Gilbert Swaso’s leadership, the port state control operations and safety and security of the maritime community in Belize continue to be a main focus of the Authority, particularly in fulfilling Belize’s obligations under the various international conventions and ensuring that the training opportunities continue to be utilized.

-With a committed and competent workforce of eighty (80) at the end of fiscal year 2019/2020, the Authority continues to rise to the challenge to meet the demand of the public by offering efficient and flexible services.
+With a committed and competent workforce of sixty six (67) at the end of fiscal year 2019/2020, the Authority continues to rise to the challenge to meet the demand of the public by offering efficient and flexible services.

 The Legal Department’s role is to offer professional legal services to the Belize Port Authority with our main focus on safety and security.
 The department’s functions are to provide legal advice to the Authority, prosecute violators, prepare maritime cases, review & update legislation and prepare reports based on maritime inquires.